 The camera sensor is 8 megapixels, it can shoot 1440p videos at 30 fps and 1080p at 60fps.
 It also has a fisheyes lens, and the wide-angle cover is much larger at 170 degrees.

-The most amazing feature of Monster Digital cameras, however, must be the price.
+However, the most amazing feature of Monster Digital cameras is the price.
 They sell for a fraction of what GoPro cameras go for, around $125.
 Even if you are to buy an older GoPro model, like the Hero 7 Black, then you would still have some money to spare.

 Now let’s look at some GoPro cameras.